-Today, financial aid is even more important than it was five or six years ago as increasing college costs and recessionary pressures make it more difficult for many Nebraskans to be educated beyond high school.
-While there are many sources of financial aid available to students, the amount available has not kept up with increasing costs and the corresponding need for more financial aid.
+Today, financial aid is even more important than it was ten ago as increasing college costs and recessionary pressures make it more difficult for many Nebraskans to be educated beyond high school.
+While there are several sources of need-based financial aid available to students, the amount available has not kept up with increasing costs and the corresponding need for more financial aid.
 This can be illustrated in several ways.